mali5820k/Cobralyth/README.md

 ])
 ```

-The compiler recognizes keyed-array literals and the runtime owns the Map implementation.
+The compiler recognizes keyed-array literals and constructor calls; the runtime owns the Map implementation.

 ---